jbaragry/ardoq-python-client/README.md

 ## TODO
-- complete the full REST-API for fields and tags
+- complete the full REST-API for fields

 ## License
 The ardoq-python-client is licensed under the MIT License